YoYoGames/GMEXT-Steamworks/README.md

 > * You will need to make sure the SDK is updated to version 1.60
 > * `steam_user_get_auth_session_ticket` can no longer be used for HTTP Web API purposes, this is now only for Game Server authentication (NOT HTTP, this is related to Steam Networking).
 > * `steam_user_get_auth_ticket_for_web_api` must now be used for HTTP Web API, along with the identity parameter (not required but heavily recommended by Valve)
-> * This version is not yet compatible with Valve Proton (if you rely on it consider staying in the old version).

 ## Documentation